MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 With this basic setup working it's now your turn to extend this server to support all features that we need for our Trip Planner project:

-- Endpoint for creating a trip with waypoints
+- API for creating a trip with waypoints
-- Endpoint for updating a trip with waypoints
+- API for updating a trip with waypoints
-- Endpoint for deleting a trip with waypoints
+- API for deleting a trip with waypoints
-- Endpoint for retrieving a specific trip via its ID
+- API for retrieving a specific trip via its ID
-- Endpoint for retrieving all trips for a specific user
+- API for retrieving all trips for a specific user

+You should define this API with two main resources:

+- `yourserver.com/trips`
+- `yourserver.com/users`

+On these resources you should use the appropriate HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`) to implement creating/updating/deleting trips and signing up / verifying users.

 In the Trip Planner app all trips should be user specific.
 This means that a user can only see/modify trips that they created themselves.
 Therefor we will need to implement an authorization and authentication system for our backend.